59ac/24ha SSSI, SPA

 Grid ref: TL 962 177 (click for o/s map)

 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

-This is a new visitor centre and reserve run by Essex Wildlife Trust, opened on higher ground in 2012 to replace the old ones lost as a result of Essex & Suffolk Water raising the levels of Abberton Reservoir.
-Areas have been planted up to develop into woodland and scrub, bordering a large area of grassland leading down towards the reservoir.
+Essex Wildlife Trust manages a nature reserve and visitor centre opened on higher ground in 2012 to replace the old one lost when Essex & Suffolk Water raised the levels of the reservoir.
+Areas were planted up to develop into woodland and scrub, bordering a large area of grassland leading down towards the reservoir.

-Two bird hides overlook the reservoir and tern rafts, and a third hide overlooks the developing woodland.
+Two bird hides overlook the reservoir and rafts on which common terns nest, and a third hide overlooks the developing woodland.
 There are several ponds.
-Nature trails have been laid out giving access to all the habitats and to the hides.
-There are also fine panoramic views across the reservoir and surrounding villages from the higher ground.
+Surfaced paths give access to all the habitats and to the hides.
+There are fine panoramic views across the reservoir and surrounding villages from the higher ground.

 Five miles south-west of Colchester on the B1026 linking Colchester and Maldon, just outside Layer-de-la-Haye.
-Watch out for brown 'Abberton Reservoir Visitor Centre' signs.
+Follow the brown signs.
+SatNav: CO2 0EU.

-Good all the year round, but especially in winter for wildfowl; May and June for breeding birds; August for moulting swans and ducks.
+Winter for huge numbers of wildfowl; May and June for breeding birds; August for moulting swans and ducks; migration periods for rarities.

 Wheelchair and electric buggy available from the centre.
 Circular all-weather footpath suitable for wheelchairs and mobility scooters.